Look and feel

 - While in the editor, press Alt+Enter and then start typing the name of a ReSharper command that you want to execute (more...).

 - Trying to learn ReSharper shortcuts?
 First, decide which of the two default shortcut schemes is more convenient to you.
 Then, use the selector in the right-upper corner of this page to switch shortcuts in help; or download and print a PDF version Visual Studio scheme or ReSharper 2.x / IntelliJ IDEA scheme.

 - As soon as you've typed a method signature, e.g.

 public void Foo(string input, press Ctrl+Shift+Enter to insert all syntax elements that should follow and get in the position where you can continue typing (more...).

 - Do you want to surround some code with a

 try...catch?
-Select a logical code block with Ctrl+W, and then use Ctrl+Alt+J. Learn to use other templates available with this shortcut.
+Select a logical code block with Ctrl+W, press Alt+Enter and then choose a template under Surround with....